matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 fields.

-To complete the join handshake, the joining server must now submit this new event to an assisting resident, by using the ``send_join`` endpoint.
+To complete the join handshake, the joining server must now submit this new event to an resident homeserver, by using the ``send_join`` endpoint.
 This is invoked using the room ID and the event ID of the new member event.

-The assisting resident then accepts this event into the room's event graph, and responds to the joining server with the full set of state for the newly-joined room.
+The resident homeserver then accepts this event into the room's event graph, and responds to the joining server with the full set of state for the newly- joined room.
 This is returned as a two-element list, whose first element is the integer 200, and whose second element contains the following keys:

 ============== ===== ============